SciML/LabelledArrays.jl/docs/src/Example_dsl.md

 # Example: Nice DiffEq Syntax Without A DSL

-Users of the SciML ecosystem are often solving large models with complicated states and/or hundreds or thousands of parameters.
+Users of the SciML ecosystem are often solving large models with complicated states and hundreds or thousands of parameters.
 These models are implemented using arrays, and those arrays have traditionally been indexed by integers, such as `p[1]` or `p[1:5]`.
 Numerical indexing is wonderful for small models, but can quickly cause problems as models become bigger.
-It is easy to forget which index corresponds to which reaction rate or which diffusion coeffient.
+It is easy to forget which index corresponds to which reaction rate or which diffusion coefficient.
 This confusion can lead to difficult to debug problems in a user's code. `LabelledArrays` can make an important difference here.
 It is much easier to build a model using parameter references such as `p.rate_nacl` or `p.probability_birth`, instead